ManuelAloSupsi/ros-course/microROS/NuttX/README.md

 # Installation under NuttX

-It is possible to generate a Docker image specific to generate the microROS applications for microROS on NuttX boards.
+It is possible to generate a Docker image specific to generate the microROS applications on NuttX boards.
 In this case it is possible to skip the next section.

 ## Install NuttX on your PC Linux